 When does frosting occur?

-This phenomenon only impacts plant-based waxes.
+Frosting only impacts plant-based waxes.
 Soy and rapeseed waxes are particularly prone to frosting.
 That being said, frosting is highly unpredictable and can occur at any time during the candle-making process.
 It may even be the case that in the same batch, some candles frost while others do not.

 How do I minimise frosting?

-Get the right cooling profile
+Find the right cooling profile.

+Getting the right cooling profile can help, but frosting is frequently unavoidable.
 To minimise the risk of frosting, experiment with your cooling temperatures.
 The right temperature will depend on your fragranced wax mixture.

 Blend with paraffin